olcf/olcf-user-docs/systems/summit_user_guide.rst

 ::

-    $ module load hip
+    $ module load hip-cuda

-This will automatically load the appropriate CUDA module as well.
+CUDA 11.4.0 or later must be loaded in order to load the hip-cuda module.

 Learning to Program with HIP
 ----------------------------